matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 - You are already familiar with deploying smart contracts on zkSync.
 If not, please refer to the first section of the [quickstart tutorial](../building-on-zksync/hello-world.md).
 - You already have some experience working with Ethereum.
 - You have a web3 wallet app which holds some Goerli test ETH and some zkSync test ETH.

-:::warning
+- You know how to get your [private key from your MetaMask wallet](https://support.metamask.io/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key).

+:::tip
-- The `yarn` instructions run with Node version 14.
+- The `yarn` instructions run with Node version 16.
 - Use [`nvm`](https://github.com/nvm-sh/nvm) to switch to Node 14 with the command `nvm use 14`.
 :::